teweldemat/funcscript/README.md

 make docs-build
 ```

-Add new pages inside `docs/`, update the navigation tree in `mkdocs.yml`, and follow the
+The published manual currently covers the language overview, practical examples, and a reference hub
-[documentation style guide](docs/authoring/style-guide.md) when writing content.
-The
+for functions and types.
+Add new pages inside `docs/`, update the navigation tree in `mkdocs.yml`,
-`Documentation` GitHub Actions workflow (`.github/workflows/docs.yml`) builds the site and
+and the `Documentation` GitHub Actions workflow (`.github/workflows/docs.yml`) will build and deploy
-publishes it to GitHub Pages whenever `main` receives documentation changes.
+the site to GitHub Pages whenever `main` receives documentation changes.

 ## Maintainers
 - Tewelde Ma.
 Tegegne (<teweldemat@gmail.com>)